Nithiin

-Early life and background
+Early life

-Nithin Kumar Reddy was born on 30 March 1983 to film distributor Sudhakar Reddy and Laxmi Reddy.
+Nithin was born to film distributor N. Sudhakar Reddy and Laxmi Reddy.
 He has an elder sister named Nikitha Reddy.
 He completed his education at Geetanjali School, Begumpet and did his intermediate education from Ratna Junior College and pursued his graduation at Shadan College of Engineering and Technology, Gandipet.
 His father later turned a producer and produced two movies with him, Gunde Jaari Gallanthayyinde and Chinnadana Nee Kosam.
 Nithin has added at extra "i" in his name and spells it as Nithiin.

 Career

 Debut and early success (2002-2004)

-Nithiin started his career with the movie Jayam in 2002, directed by Teja.
-Director Teja saw him at Sudarshan 35 mm theatre at a screening of his film Nuvvu Nenu on two occasions, Teja then enquired him about his acting interest and did a screen test and photo session and selected him as the lead for his directorial and production venture Jayam, also starring Sadha and Gopichand.
-In 2003, Nithiin acted in the film Dil, directed by V. V. Vinayak. produced by Dil Raju.
-Later in the same year, Nithiin acted in the film Sambaram, directed by Dasarath.
-K. In 2004, Nithiin starred in Sri Anjaneyam, directed by Krishna Vamsi, where he played the role as a devotee of Lord Hanuman.
-This is also the first film where Nithiin dubbed his dialogues, who until then was voiced by Sivaji.
+Nithiin started his career with Jayam in 2002, directed by Teja.
+Teja saw him at Sudarshan 35 mm theatre at a screening of his Nuvvu Nenu, on two occasions.
+He then enquired him about his acting interest and did a screen test and photo session, after which, he selected him as the lead for Jayam, which also starred Sadha and Gopichand.
+Following the blockbuster success of his debut, he then acted in the action comedy, Dil, directed by V. V. Vinayak and produced by Dil Raju, in his production debut.
+Like Jayam, it went to become a big blockbuster, becoming the third-highest grossing Telugu film of the year, after Simhadri and Okkadu.
+Later in the same year, he acted in Sambaram, directed by K. Dasaradh, written and produced by Teja.
+In 2004, Nithiin starred in Sri Anjaneyam, directed by Krishna Vamsi, where he played the role as a devotee of Lord Hanuman.
+This was also the first film where Nithiin dubbed for his dialogues, who until then was voiced by Sivaji.

 Consecutive failures (2005-2011)

-Following his 2004 film Sye, directed by S. S. Rajamouli, Nithin appeared in a number of films, some of which are Dhairyam, Agyaat and Seeta Ramula Kalyanam.
+Following his 2004 film Sye, directed by S. S. Rajamouli, Nithin appeared in a number of films, some of which are Dhairyam, Agyaat (his only Hindi film till date, which was directed by Ram Gopal Varma, was simultaneously dubbed in Telugu as Adavi) and Seeta Ramula Kalyanam.
 However, none of these films were commercially successful.
 Nithiin also has the distinction of most consecutive flops (12) by any actor in Telugu cinema.
 He tasted success after many years with 2012 Vikram Kumar-directed romantic drama film Ishq.